Phone: (415) 473-3150 / Fax: (415) 473-3151

 Location: See Below

-Office Hours: 8:00am - 3:00pm
+Office Hours: 8:30am - 4:00pm

-Enhanced Court Collections (ECC) is a collection agency and is responsible for collecting delinquent court fines and fees.
+Enhanced Court Collections (ECC) is the collection agency responsible for collecting delinquent court fines and fees.
 Once payment of a fine or bail becomes delinquent, the Court will add a $300 civil assessment and other monetary sanctions to the amount still owed and forward the delinquent account to ECC.
-ECC will then contact individuals to explain the collection methods that it may use to enforce court orders if fines or bail are not paid in full.
+ECC will then contact individuals to explain the collection methods that may be used to enforce court orders if fines or bail are not paid in full.

-Individuals may pay delinquent fines or bail in full directly to ECC.
-They may also make these payments at the Traffic Clerk's Office.
-Payments may be made by cash, check, cashier's check, money order, Visa, MasterCard, or American Express.
-The Court does not accept Discover Card.
+Individuals may pay delinquent fines or bail in full, or work out payment arrangements, directly with ECC, located at 88 Rowland Way, Suite 200, in Novato.
+Payments may be made by cash, check, cashier's check, money order, VISA, MasterCard, or American Express.

 ECC uses a variety of collection tools to collect delinquent bail and fines.
 As long as violators make payments according to payment plans established by the Court or ECC, ECC will manage these collection cases.
 If, however, ECC’s collection efforts are unsuccessful, ECC will refer delinquent cases to the State of California Franchise Tax Board Court Ordered Debt Program for assistance.
 FTB exercises its authority to garnish wages, seize funds in bank accounts and attach personal property to collect outstanding debt.
 These collection methods are very successful.
 ECC may also refer collection cases to another private collection agency for additional assistance.
-This agency will report delinquent payers to credit reporting agencies, which will have negative consequences on delinquent payers’ credit scores.

 For more information about ECC, please click here.